Business & Technology

 Of course, TLS 1.2 enabled you to prioritize your cipher preferences to make sure the newer ciphers were preferred over the older ones, but not many people did that.
 And the default ordering of ciphers left many people unknowingly vulnerable.
 TLS 1.3 has finally resolved this issue by replacing those less secure ciphers with more modern and secure solutions.
 By not allowing you to even enable these ciphers, TLS 1.3 makes you more secure.

 The second big change involves speeding up the TLS handshake.
-TLS encryption and decryption traditionally takes a while to perform (especially when compared to not encrypting anything at all) because it requires extra CPU time and additional latency to perform TLS operations.
+TLS encryption and decryption traditionally take a while to perform (especially when compared to not encrypting anything at all) because it requires extra CPU time and additional latency to perform TLS operations.
 Even a normal TLS 1.2 handshake consists of around 5-7 packets sent back and forth between the client and server, which creates a lot of unnecessary overhead.
 Even worse, each one of those packets moving back and forth also includes a certain amount of latency.
-TLS 1.3 reduces the number of packets needed for a handshake to 0-3.
-By doing this, connections can be established and start working sooner, and as a result, feel more responsive.
-And in some cases, a TLS session can even be resumed with no packets exchanged at all.

 One caveat is that in TLS 1.2 the certificate exchanged between the client and server is unencrypted, while in TLS 1.3, the certificate is encrypted.
 What does this mean to network security devices?
 Well, if you’re doing legitimate passive decryption—which means you need a copy of the private key of the TLS server—and you’re trying to do that over a TLS 1.3 connection, then it won’t work.
 Unfortunately, the desire to achieve perfect forward secrecy means that legitimate passive decryption is not possible for TLS 1.3.
 The risk of illegitimate passive decryption is simply too high to continue to allow this type of decryption to occur, even when it is a legitimate request.